Update: Friday 28 June 2024

-Click on the tabs below to find out about the Council Plan and Budget (Year 4) as well as proposed changes to rates.
+Click on the tabs below to find out about our engagement on the draft Council Plan and Budget (Year 4) as well as proposed changes to local rates which took place from 18 April - 13 May 2024.

 Council Plan and Budget (Year 4)